 - E. A single (bipolar) lead is used for monitoring rhythms using a 3 or 4 leadwire system. - The one lead ECG rhythm strip can reveal information about impulse formation, rhythm disturbances and conduction disturbances.
 It does not reveal information about the presence or location of an infarct, axis deviation or chamber enlargement, right to left differences or impulse formation. - 2.
-If 3 electrodes and 3 leadwires are used: 1 electrode is placed below the right clavicle (2nd intercostal space, right midclavicular line).
+If 3 electrodes and 3 leadwires are used: 1 electrode is placed on the right shoulder.
 This lead is usually white and is marked RA for right arm.
 It is the negative electrode. - 3.
-1 electrode is placed below the left clavicle (2nd intercostal space, L midclavicular line).
+1 electrode is placed on the left shoulder.
 This lead is black and is marked LA for L arm.
 It is the positive electrode. - 4.
 1 electrode is placed on the left lower rib cage (8th intercostal space, left midclavicular line).
 This lead is usually red and is marked LL for left leg.
 This electrode provides the ground lead.